-PHYS 104/114, 105/115, 404, 416, and one course from among the following: CHEM 351/353 or CHEM 352/354, or GEOL 405.
+PHYS 104/114, 105/115, 302 and two additional PHYS courses.
+One of the additional PHYS courses may be replaced with CHEM 351/353, CHEM 352/354, or GLG 415.
+At least 6 hours at the 300-level are required.

-Course Descriptions (PHYS)
+COURSE DESCRIPTIONS (PHYS)

 PHYS 103 and 113 are corequisites.
 A non-mathematical course for non-science majors that examines how physics laws account for the world around us, from everyday phenomena to the Cosmos.
 The laboratory work involves experiments in mechanics, fluid mechanics, heat, wave motion, light, sound, electric and magnetic fields, and electricity.
-NATURAL SCIENCES EXPLORATIONS
+NATURAL SCIENCES EXPLORATION

-Prerequisite: MATH 115; PHYS 104 and 114 are corequisites A calculus-based introduction to classical and fluid mechanics.
+Corequisite: MATH 115; PHYS 104 and 114 are corequisites A calculus-based introduction to classical and fluid mechanics.
 Topics include kinematics, Newton's laws of motion, linear and rotation dynamics of point masses and rigid bodies, fluid mechanical, and their application to other disciplines especially to biology.
 The laboratory work involves an introduction to laboratory techniques including experimental design, statistical data analysis, and reporting of results.
 Experiments are drawn from different areas of mechanics.
 Spring.
-NATURAL SCIENCES EXPLORATIONS
+NATURAL SCIENCES EXPLORATION

-Prerequisite: PHYS 104/114; PHYS 105 and 115 are corequisites.
+Prerequisite: MATH 115, PHYS 104/114; PHYS 105 and 115 are corequisites.
 A calculus based introduction to wave, acoustic, electromagnetic, and optical phenomena.
 Topics include wave phenomena, sound, electricity, magnetism, optics, and their application to other disciplines especially to biology.
 Experiments are drawn from areas of wave phenomena, sound, electricity, magnetism, and optics.
 Fall.
-NATURAL SCIENCES EXPLORATIONS
+NATURAL SCIENCES EXPLORATION

-251. STATICS AND MECHANICS OF MATERIALS......4
+251. STATICS AND MECHANICS OF MATERIALS.....4